 The individuals elected as Class III directors at the Annual Meeting will hold office for a three-year term expiring at the 2025 Annual Meeting and until their respective successors are duly elected and qualified, or until their earlier death, resignation or removal.
 The individuals designated as proxy holders in the form of proxy intend to vote the Common Shares represented by the proxies received under this solicitation for the Board's nominees, unless otherwise instructed on the form of proxy or through the telephone or Internet voting procedures.
 The Board has no reason to believe that any of the nominees will be unable or unwilling to serve as a director of the Company if elected.
-If any nominee becomes unable to serve or for good cause will not serve as a candidate for election as a director, then the individuals designated as proxy holders reserve full discretion to vote the Common Shares represented by the Board following recommendation by the Governance Committee.
-The individuals designated as proxy holders are the Annual Meeting.
+If any nominee becomes unable to serve or for good cause will not serve as a candidate for election as a director, then the individuals designated as proxy holders reserve full discretion to vote the Common Shares represented by the proxies they hold for the election of the remaining nominees and for the election of any substitute nominee designated by the Board following recommendation by the Governance Committee.
+The individuals designated as proxy holders cannot vote for more than four nominees for election as Class III directors at the Annual Meeting.